Thermodynamics predicts a stable microdroplet phase in polymer-gel mixtures undergoing elastic phase separation

-The upper limit of the above integral signifies the droplet-gel interface and the lower limit signifies a region far away from the centre of the droplet where the stress fields have decayed and the gel there is completely unstressed.
-However, in a gel with N droplets of the the solvent the stress field associated with the presence of a single droplet does not fully decay when one encounters the surface of the next droplet.
-To consider this effect we assume that the droplets are of uniform size and are in the equilibrium state sit on a cubic lattice.
-In this situation the distance between the centres of two neighbouring droplets is $\Delta = L/N^{1/3}$ (see inset of Figure \eqref{fig:parallel_tangent}) and thus the upper-cutoff distance which would be associated with the lower limit in the elastic-energy integral is $R_{m} = \Delta - R$.
-If we consider the un-deformed distances then $R_{m}$ would correspond to a radial distance of $R_{m_{0}}$, which would obey the following volume conservation constraint, $R_{m}^3 - R^3 = R_{m_{0}}^{3} - R_{0}^{3}$ and this would lead to $R_{m_{0}} = \left[R_{m}^3 + R_{0}^{3} - R^{3} \right]^{1/3}$ and thus the hoop-stretch or the lower limit of the elastic free-energy integral would be $R_{m}/R_{m_{0}}$.
-Thus the final form for the elastic energy per unit volume is,

 The upper limit of the above integral signifies the droplet-gel interface and the lower limit, of unity, signifies a region far away from the centre of the droplet where the stress fields have decayed and the gel there is completely unstressed.
-As the droplet radius in the elastic free-energy integral to the solvent fraction, $f$ would occur via the relation $f = (N/V) \frac{4}{3} \pi R^3$.
-Thus the elastic free-energy per unit volume is thus expresses in terms of the solvent volume fraction, $f$.
+As the droplet radius $R$ is related to the solvent fraction, $f$, via the relation $f = (N/V) \frac{4}{3} \pi R^3$, the elastic free-energy per unit volume is thus expressed in terms of the solvent volume fraction, $f$.
 In those situations when the upper limit of the integral, $R/R_{0}$, is less than unity, it means that the droplets do not deform the elastic network and thus $F_{el}(f) = 0$.
 Thus the final form for the elastic energy per unit volume is,